moijes12/jekyll-now/_posts/2017-8-17-converting-proto-to-json-and-back-with-gson.md

 ## Let the Example Begin :)

-*Note this example uses Protobuf version 3.3.1 though the concepts are applicable for lower protobuf versions*
+*Note this example uses Protobuf version 3.3.1 though the concepts are applicable for lower protobuf versions.*
+*The source code for the example is available at [PersonProtoTutorial](https://github.com/moijes12/PersonProtoTutorial)*

 Take the proto file defined below: